petitepaddingtonbear/stardew-convert-to-fashion-sense/README.md

 5. Create two empty folders inside the project directory, one called `input` and one called `output`
 6. Follow the instructions below, depending on what type of conversion you want to perform.

+## If You Will Be Converting Json Assets Shirts Files That Include Unicode:
+1. Download [this](https://www.nexusmods.com/stardewvalley/mods/9961?tab=files) JSON batch translator by Kartoffels and extract it to wherever you want.
+The sleeve_colorizer script you will be using does NOT like unicode characters such as Chinese, Japanese, or Korean characters, and you'll actually be able to read what your items are.
+2. Download and install Python if you have not already.
+3. Open the get_json.py script **with a text editor** in the directory.
+4. Delete line 12, `print(data)`.
+On line 15, `n = n + S1`, delete the S. **If you do not do these two things, the script will not work with the latest version of Python.** Then save the script.
+5. Create a folder titled "translate" in the directory.
+6. Drag the contents of your Shirts folder into the "translate" folder.
+7. Open terminal in the directory (right click in it and select "open in terminal") and input `python get_json.py translate`.
+There should be two new files in the directory titled `translate_descriptionsList.txt` and `translate_nameList.txt`.
+8. Open `translate_descriptionsList.txt` and paste the contents into your preferred translation program.
+Copy the translated list and replace the contents of `translate_descriptionsList.txt` with it.
+9. Repeat Step 8, but with `translate_nameList.txt`.
+10. Open terminal in the directory (right click in it and select "open in terminal") and input `python translate_json.py translate`.
+11. Open the "translate" folder.
+The names and descriptions of the Json Assets shirts are now all translated to your preferred language.

 -------

 ## Convert Hairstyles to Fashion Sense mod packs!